 Second, the Department will continue to coordinate with regulatory components to ensure that senior officials, and not only the individuals responsible for writing and implementing regulations, are engaged in the retrospective review process.
-The Department's regulatory components, and especially its principal rulemaking components, have been active participants in preparing this preliminary plan, submitting comprehensive information about their rulemaking activities and outreach efforts, offering detailed thoughts on a proposed framework for the Department's retrospective review process, and suggesting candidate regulations for the Department's retrospective analysis.
+The Department's regulatory components, and especially its principal rulemaking components, have been active participants in preparing this plan, submitting comprehensive information about their rulemaking activities and outreach efforts, offering detailed thoughts on a proposed framework for the Department's retrospective review process, and suggesting candidate regulations for the Department's retrospective analysis.
 As a result, the Department's components understand the importance of an ongoing retrospective review process, and are committed to incorporating this process into their prospective development of regulations.

 The Department plans to build on this productive working relationship by instituting regular meetings of the working group and designated representatives of the Department's regulatory components.
-Those meetings will provide an opportunity for components to share best practices regarding public outreach, transparency, and retrospective review of certain regulations - describing, for instance, how they have used public feedback to identify rules that might be candidates for the retrospective review process or new metrics for evaluating their own regulations.
-The working group also will use these meetings to update component representatives on its efforts, reinforcing the Department's commitment and helping to create a "feedback loop" that will allow components to incorporate the working group's perspective into their affirmative rulemaking activities.
+Those meetings will provide an opportunity for components to share best practices regarding public outreach, transparency, and retrospective review of certain regulations - describing, for instance, how they have used public feedback to identify rules that might be candidates for the retrospective review process.
+The working group also will use these meetings to update component representatives on the Department's efforts, helping to create a "feedback loop" that will allow components to incorporate the working group's perspective into their affirmative rulemaking activities.
+This feedback will include discussion of how regulations might be designed and written in ways that facilitate evaluation of their consequences and thus promote retrospective analyses and the measurement of actual results.